angular/components/guides/material-3.md

 ## FAQ

-### Can I use colors other than the pre-defined Material 3 palettes?

-Currently, we only offer predefined palettes, but we plan to add support for using custom generated palettes as part of making the M3 APIs stable and available in `@angular/material`.

 ### Can I depend on the CSS custom property names being stable?

 We may make changes to the custom property names before moving the API out of experimental, but